• Skip to primary navigation

 Serving and Storage

 Serve Strawberry Baked Oatmeal warm or cold.
 I like to top with plain greek yogurt.
+Some readers have shared that they like to have it as a healthy dessert option.

 Strawberry Baked Oatmeal